 A research study, done by the Cairo University Department of Microbiology and Immunology, published in 2008, concluded that Eucalyptus oil was extremely effective against gram positive bacteria, specific fungi and even certain types of cancer cells.

-We can incorporate Eucalyptus oil into our daily lives is by using it in green cleaning and aromatherapy.
+We can incorporate eucalyptus oil into our daily lives by using it in green cleaning and aromatherapy.

 1. Use it to treat asthma naturally.

 Massage 1-3 drops of the oil on the chest.
 Soon, you will experience the soothing effects of the aroma as the oil works to dilate the blood vessels and calm the throat.
 As a result, you'll find that more oxygen is allowed in the lungs, and you can finally breathe normally again.
 Additionally, Eucalyptus oil is even great for treating asthma-like symptoms.

 NOTE: Children under the age of 2 years should not use eucalyptus oil in this manner without consulting a doctor.

 Isn't muscle pain seriously the worst?
 Of course, Eucalyptus oil can help relieve it!
 It best used for those of us who suffer from sprained muscles, aches, rheumatism, and more.
 To relax your muscles, you can massage the oil in a circular motion in the painful area.

 3. An all-natural room freshener.

 Forget all about those conventional, highly marketed and unhealthy air fresheners.
 Eucalyptus oil is a perfect alternative, and it is free of harmful chemicals found in most air fresheners.
 Because the oil works wonderfully as a natural anti-septic, it kills bacteria and germs in the air, keeping everything very clean and fresh.